-Annex II: Determining If There Is a Serious or Imminent Threat
+Annex III: Determining If There Is a Serious or Imminent Threat (SITA) and SITA Tool

-Following ANY sexual assault, an immediate assessment must be made to determine if there is a Serious or Imminent Threat to the health or safety of the Volunteer who was the victim or to others.
-The assessment should be made utilizing the Serious or Imminent Threat Assessment Tool.
+Following ANY sexual assault, an immediate assessment must be made to determine if there is a Serious or Imminent Threat to the health or safety of the Volunteer who was the victim/survivor or to others.
+The assessment should be made utilizing the electronic Serious or Imminent Threat Assessment (SITA) in SIMS.